-I’m all for saving money, but the quality of the products I use are still very important to me.
+I'm all for saving money, but the quality of the products I use are still very important to me.
+This often means the kind of paint I use is key.
 My go-to chalk paint brands are Annie Sloan and Amy Howard.

-I have painted countless pieces of furniture with these brands, using multiple colors.
+I've used chalk paint to paint furniture countless times with these brands, using multiple colors.
 Two of my more popular painting projects on this blog are:

 Read about that at Painting Cabinets without Priming: The Ultimate Amateurs Guide.